NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 	jg Loop			# if so, goto Loop:
 ```

 2.2.1) First of all, the first three instructions initialise the count and test the case.
-Apparently, there is no room to optimise since all the computation is done with registers and none of them can be omitted or replaced with simple instructions.
+Apparently, there is no room to optimise since all the computation is performed within registers and none of them can be omitted or replaced with simple instructions.

 2.2.2) Then we encounter the two instructions involving reading and writing memory at the beginning of the loop.